 Appalachian Mountains Facts

-- Fortunately, the majestic beauty of the entire Appalachian Mountains enjoys a measure of protection from the depredations of man.
+- Fortunately, the undeniably majestic beauty of the entire Appalachian Mountains enjoys a measure of protection from the depredations of man.
 That’s partly due to the existence of an enormous number of federally protected regions.
-These exist along its length.
+These exist along its entire length.

 Related Articles